curtmorgan3/quest-bound-docs/docs/logic/logic.md

 You can build this automation directly into the Max Health attribute using its logic.

 :::caution
 Logic can quickly become complex!
 For best results, keep it simple and only add logic when automation will greatly benefit your players.
-Remember, we’re making tabletop games, not video games.
+Remember that we’re making tabletop games, not video games.
 :::

 ## Visual Programming